How to Prevent and Take Care of Dry Hands from Hand Sanitizer

 5. Avoid Touching Public Surfaces Unless Needed

-One of the best ways to prevent dry hands from hand sanitizer is to limit its use in the first place.
+One of the best ways to stop dry hands from hand sanitizer is to limit its use in the first place.

 Whenever you are out in public, only touch surfaces with your hands directly unless you really need to.
 Use items you have on you or other parts of your body instead.
 For instance, use a pen to press elevator buttons, a tissue when opening taps, or your elbows or feet to open outswing doors.